* This is the Professional Version. *

 Additional causes include

-Congenital diaphragmatic hernia (see Diaphragmatic Hernia), in which one lung is severely hypoplastic, forcing most of the pulmonary blood flow through the other lung
+Congenital diaphragmatic hernia (see page Diaphragmatic Hernia), in which one lung is severely hypoplastic, forcing most of the pulmonary blood flow through the other lung

 Whatever the cause, elevated pressure in the pulmonary arteries causes abnormal smooth muscle development and hypertrophy in the walls of the small pulmonary arteries and arterioles and right-to-left shunting via the ductus arteriosus or a foramen ovale, resulting in intractable systemic hypoxemia.
 Both pulmonary and systemic resistances are high, which leads to an increased load on the heart.
 This load increase may result in right heart dilation, tricuspid insufficiency, and right heart failure.